Connecting With Customers: Segmentation vs Personalization

 With additional data, you can segment your list based on a variety of factors, including:

-• Online behavior: Segmenting based on how subscribers interact with your emails, website, or products.
+• Online behavior: Segmenting based on how subscribers interact with your emails, website, or products is called behavioral segmentation.
 For example, you can create segments for frequent purchasers, inactive subscribers, or those who have clicked on specific links.

 • Purchase history: Segmenting based on past buying behavior or the types of products or services customers have previously purchased.

-• Engagement: This involves segmenting subscribers based on their level of engagement with your emails.
+• Engagement: Engagement-based segmentation involves segmenting subscribers based on their level of email engagement.
 For instance, you might have segments for highly engaged subscribers, occasional openers, or those who haven’t opened an email in a long time.

 • Preferences: Segmenting based on subscribers’ preferences, such as content type (like blog updates or product announcements) or communication frequency.

-Segmentation is a key strategy in optimizing your email marketing campaigns and achieving better conversion rates.
+Segmentation is a key strategy in optimizing different types of email campaigns and achieving better email marketing conversion rates.

 What is Personalization?